USCCACS/RXMD/doc/ReaxFF/rxmd.md

     Line 3 – Line Natoms + 2: Atomic coordinates (atype	x	y	z)
     where atype is a string for describing the atom type such as C, H, O, N, S, Mo, Ni, Al and x, y, z specifies the Cartesian coordinates.

-    Few example files are attached with this documentation to give a better idea of initial file format.

 **2.2.Parameters to be specified for geninit.f90 file**